apPosture ai Docs

 IaC

-Misconfiguration checks for Terraform, Kubernetes, CloudFormation and Dockerfiles (curated rules + Trivy) — insecure defaults, exposed services, missing encryption and over-broad IAM.
+Misconfiguration checks for Terraform, Kubernetes, CloudFormation and Dockerfiles (curated rules + an industry-standard policy engine) - insecure defaults, exposed services, missing encryption and over-broad IAM.

 Containers

-Image OS + language-package CVEs via Trivy.
+Image OS + language-package CVEs from each microservice's Dockerfile and CI-built images.
 In CI the image is scanned on the runner and the SARIF is uploaded, so the image never leaves your network (see CI/CD → container).

 Unified posture (Vulnerabilities)